 To apply for a building consent, you will need:

-- A recent (no more than 3 months old) copy of Certificate of Title – MDC can obtain a copy of your title for an additional charge or $20 if required.
+- A recent (no more than 3 months old) copy of Certificate of Title – MDC can get a copy of your title for $20.

 - Plans (A3 Landscape – single PDF file)